rcmonteiro/rcmonteiro-web/_posts/utter-todo-from-nothing-to-an-automated-cicd-deploying-on-aws.md

   - Use Terraform to provision AWS resources such as ECR, App Runner, database, and Redis for cache management and rate limiting.

 The choice of a simple Todo App project allows the focus to remain on the development methodology and architecture rather than the complexity of the application itself, with a significant emphasis on the CI/CD pipeline.

+Follow along with the evolution of this project.
+This post was a summary of what will be built, and future posts will cover each stage of the project's construction in detail.